 Reporting plays an important role in the relationships with our clients.

 3 Reasons Reporting Is Important to Your Business

 #1 – REPORTING BUILDS TRUST

-- Regular reporting keeps the client engaged in the marketing process, eliminating surprises or comments of concern before you get to far down the road.
+- Regular reporting keeps the client engaged in the marketing process, eliminating surprises or comments of concern before you get too far down the road.

-- Reporting plays an important part of showing how well you understand the client’s goals and objectives.
-Agencies gain credibility when reports can explain the information in a way the client can clearly understand relating back to stated goals.
+- Reporting plays an important part in showing how well you understand the client’s goals and objectives.
+Agencies gain credibility when reports can explain the information in a way the client can clearly understand, relating back to stated goals.

 What To Look For: Agencies can use the reporting process to make clients feel special by adding personal touches to their reports, such as including the client’s company logo.